neoxia/apoyo/docs/vuepress/guide/policies/getting-started.md

 ## Usage

-This library exposes five type of objects:
+This library exposes multiple concepts:

-- an `UserContext`, to authenticate a user for a given request / asynchroneous context (see [AsyncLocalStorage](https://nodejs.org/docs/latest-v14.x/api/async_hooks.html#async_hooks_class_asynclocalstorage) for more information).
+- The `UserContext`, to authenticate a user for a given request / asynchroneous context (see [AsyncLocalStorage](https://nodejs.org/docs/latest-v14.x/api/async_hooks.html#async_hooks_class_asynclocalstorage) for more information).

 - a `PolicyContext`, to define the context that is required to execute our policies.